apiontek/javascript-tri-peaks-solitaire-solver/README.md

 This can help with games where the goal is not clearing the board, but clearing a certain set of cards or hitting a threshold of points.

 *NOTE:* The "best path" returned is the first one found that clears the most cards.
-Hypothetically, a board could have multiple paths to clear the same number of cards cards, and the path the solver returns might not clear the cards you need to clear.
+Hypothetically, a board could have multiple paths to clear the same number of cards.
+The path the solver returns might not clear the cards you need to clear.
+A possible future improvement could be returning, say, the top 5 best paths.

 *NOTE:* Unsolvable boards can take a long time to process, so be patient.
 The sample unsolvable board below takes my computer almost 6 minutes to conclude.